 Control and automation are fundamental aspects of human, animal, and machine behavior.
-These topics will be considered from philosophical and psychological perspectives and explored through robotics and other hand-on expirimental labs, in order to develop both a practical and thoretical understanding of behavior.
-Please note that there was an error in the printing of the 2016-2017 catalog which had and incorrect description for COS337K.
-The online version of the 2016-2017 catalog contains the correct description, above.
+These topics will be considered from philosophical and psychological perspectives and explored through robotics and other hands-on expirimental labs, in order to develop both a practical and thoretical understanding of behavior.

 Prerequisites: Laboratory Science (D) course; Mathematics (M) course.
 Special Note: Carries cross credit in psychology.
 Offered: Interim

 Fundamental concepts and techniques for parallel computation in C/C++ (load balancing, communication, synchronization, serial program decomposition) using an industry-standard parallel computing library.

 Prerequisites: COS205 or COS214.
 Offered: Interim